surnamej/surnamej-intern-repo/issues/Milestone-5-react-fundamentals/react_fundamentals.md

     - **Over-Reliance on Classes:**
     There is a risk of overusing utility classes, which might lead to repetitive code and less semantic markup if I’m not careful with my approach.

-    - **Customisation Complexity:**
+    - **Customization Complexity:**
-    While I enjoy the customisability, managing an extensive custom configuration can sometimes add complexity to my project.
+    While I enjoy the customizability, managing an extensive custom configuration can sometimes add complexity to my project.

     - **Dependency on Build Tools:**
     To keep my Tailwind CSS bundle small, tools like PurgeCSS help me to remove unused styles.
 This extra step can make my project setup more complicated.

 ______________________________________

 ## Working with Lists & User Input

 ### Goal

 Learn to handle lists dynamically in React.

 ## Tasks

 - [x] Create a simple form with an input field and a button.
 - [x] When the user enters text and clicks the button, add the text to a list.
 - [x] Display the list dynamically using .map().
 - [x] Push your form component to GitHub.

 ```JSX
 import React, {useState} from "react";